 - What is the student's reading level?What should it be at this point in the year? - ☐ What math skills has the student mastered?
 What should they be able to do? - ☐ Can the student complete classwork independently?
-If not, what support do they need? - ☐ Does the student complete their homework? - ☐ Is the student below grade level in any subjects?
+If not, what support do they need? - Does the student complete their homework? - ☐ Is the student below grade level in any subjects?
 If so, what supports does the school provide? - ☐ How does the student get along with peers?
 Do they have friends?
 Are there any issues with bullying?

-Additional High School Questions
+High School Questions

 - ☐ How many credits does the student have?
 Are they on track to graduate?
 If not, how can the school help them catch up? - ☐ Has the student taken any Regent exams?
 What were their scores?
 Are any appeals possible? - ☐ Is the student enrolled in any afterschool or Regents prep or other at-school supports? - ☐ What support does the school offer around the college process?
-If the student has an IEP, what transition services are they getting?
+If the student has an IEP, what transition services are they getting? - □ How does the student get along with peers?
+Do they have friends?
+Are there any issues with bullying?